Kotlin/KEEP/proposals/local-lambda-parameters.md

 In this proposal, `local` is introduced only for function-type parameters.
 For such parameters, “cannot escape” means that the parameter cannot:

-* Be stored in a value without a local guarantee.
+* Be stored in another variable or property.
 * Be passed to another function that expects a non-local argument.
 * Be captured by a lambda that may escape.
 * Be returned from a function.
 <details><summary>The last rule may not be obvious at first, but it is important for safety.</summary>

-The code below can be compiled today when `callsInPlace(block, UNKNOWN)` is used.
+The code below can be compiled and fails after with `NullPointerException` when `callsInPlace(block, UNKNOWN)` is used.

 ```kotlin
 fun invalid(/*local*/ block: () -> Unit): () -> Unit {